ricardoareiaslinhares/honostack/README.md

 > All client-side code must live inside the /client folder.

 ## Production
-Use the default Dockerfile

-**Alternative**

-If development you already build the CSS and client bundle:
+Use the default Dockerfile, it already builds the css and the client side js bundle.
-- Also commit the generated files (e.g., public/styles.css, public/client.bundle.js) to GitHub
-- Streamline production directly from your repo